mahsaabeedi/Deep-Demand-Forecasting-with-Amazon-SageMaker/README.md

 * Input data is stored in an Amazon S3 bucket.
 * Utilize the provided SageMaker notebook to retrieve the input data and initiate subsequent stages.
 * Employ a preprocessing step for normalizing the input data.
 This involves using a SageMaker processing job configured as a microservice.
 Users can build and register their Docker image via Amazon ECR and execute the job using Amazon SageMaker.
-* Train an LSTNet model using the preprocessed data.
+* Train a Deep AR model using the preprocessed data.
 Evaluate the results using Amazon SageMaker.
 * Optionally, deploy the trained model and create a SageMaker endpoint.
 * The SageMaker endpoint created in the previous step is an HTTPS endpoint capable of producing predictions.
-* Monitor the training and the deployed model through Amazon CloudWatch.

 ### Inference Process: